Practical Linux, Windows Server and cloud guides for IT pros.

 Making Sysmon a native feature is a significant shift in Microsoft’s approach to endpoint visibility.
 For years, the security community has argued that Windows ships with insufficient built-in logging for threat detection.
 The default Windows event logs miss command-line arguments, lack network connection tracking, and provide no file integrity monitoring.
 Sysmon filled those gaps, but only for organisations that invested the effort to deploy it.

-By making it a one-click optional feature with GPO support, Microsoft has dramatically lowered the barrier to entry.
+By making it a native optional feature that can be enabled with standard Windows management tooling, Microsoft has lowered the deployment barrier.
 Smaller organisations that lack dedicated security teams can now enable enterprise-grade endpoint telemetry without buying third-party EDR tools or building custom deployment packages.

 This does not replace a proper EDR solution.
 Sysmon generates telemetry — it does not respond to threats, quarantine files, or block malicious processes.
 But it gives you the raw data that makes threat hunting and incident response possible.
 If you are forwarding these events to a SIEM with decent detection rules, you have a genuinely capable monitoring stack at no additional cost.